jasonumiker-sysdig/example-scenarios/README.md

 The idea with this is that imagine there is another Apache Struts or Log4j critical vulnerability that there is not yet a known CVE for so your vulnerability scans don't pick it up.
 This shows that Sysdig can help you catch the anomolous behaviors of that being expoited even as a zero day.

-You can see various examples of how this works in the example-curls.sh file.
-Note that this tries to get the Node IP from kubectl and assumes the port (30000 for the security-playground and 30001 for the security-playground-restricted).
+You can see various examples of how this works in the [example-curls.sh](https://github.com/jasonumiker-sysdig/example-scenarios/blob/main/example-curls.sh) file.
+Note that this tries to get the Node IP from kubectl, so that has to be working, and assumes the port (30000 for the security-playground and 30001 for the security-playground-restricted) is reachable from the machine you are running it on.

 NOTE: This is deployed with a service of type NodePort - if you'd prefer it to be a load balancer then modify that manifest to reconfigure the Service as well as the bash script addresses how you'd prefer.
 Just be careful as this is a very insecure app (by design) - don't put it on the Internet etc.